-Upland Wiregrass and Additional Planting

-Specific Condition 10c
+Upland Wiregrass and Additional Planting Specific Condition 10c

-In areas with less than 25 percent wiregrass cover, supplemental wiregrass planting occurred.
+In areas with less than 25 percent wiregrass cover, a supplemental wiregrass planting occurred.
 A total of 454.5 acres of sandhill understory was restored by planting wiregrass on 3' centers, (2,199,780 plants) (UMAM polygon II, III).
 Survival of the wiregrass in the uplands has averaged 80 percent.
 Seedling wiregrass has been commonly observed.
 In 2017, 32,000 plants from 20 sandhill species were installed within 37 acres of sandhill restoration adjacent to the entrance.
+An evaluation of wiregrass seedlings per meter square was conducted within former sand pine plantations planted with wiregrass.
+An average of four wiregrass seedlings per meter square were observed in 2020 sampling.
+This recruitment will help to increase the wiregrass coverage within the sandhill restoration.